Civic Ethics for Parity-Based Governance within the United States

 5. Framing Note

 5.1 These principles are not abstract ideals.
-They function as civic ethics when embedded into constitutional design and institutional practice.
+They function as operational civic ethics when embedded within constitutional design and institutional practice.

 (a) governance structure serves dignity;